pitampoudel/gtasks-mcp/README.md

 To authenticate and save credentials:

-1. Run the server with the `auth` argument: `node ./dist auth`
+1. Run the server with the `auth` argument: `npm run start auth`
 2. This will open an authentication flow in your system browser
 3. Complete the authentication process
-4. Credentials will be saved in the root of this repo (i.e. `servers/.gdrive-server-credentials.json`)
+4. Credentials will be saved in the root of this repo (i.e. `.gdrive-server-credentials.json`)

 ### Usage with Desktop App